How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 The industry average for B2B SaaS Win Rates is 20-30% (source: Kixie SaaS benchmarks).
 TechVantage was below that.
 Worse, they were losing deals they should have won to faster, more focused competitors.

-This is the story of how TechVantage deployed AI-powered lead scoring and automated sales playbooks—and doubled their Win Rate from 18% to 36% in six months, adding $3.2M in net-new ARR without hiring a single additional rep.
+This is the story of how TechVantage stopped trying to fix a broken pipeline and built a new one — one that starts with the right companies and gets sharper every day.
+In six months, they doubled their Win Rate from 18% to 36% and added $3.2M in net-new ARR without hiring a single additional rep.

 Company Background: TechVantage in Mid-2024